domapic/domapic-service/README.md

 #### Action

 When an [ability](#abilities) has an `action` property defined, an api resource will be created with the uri `/api/[ability_key]/action`.
-It has to be requested using `POST` method, and data has to be provided in the request body, contained in the "data" property:
+It has to be requested using `POST` method, and data (if needed) has to be provided in the request body, contained in the "data" property:

 > Example: http://localhost:3000/api/switch/action
 ```json